KelvCodes/ListNest/README.md

 - ✍️ **Add Tasks Quickly**: Seamlessly add tasks with a single click or press "Enter."
 - 🗑️ **Real-Time Task Deletion**: Easily remove completed tasks to keep your list clean.
 - 🕒 **Task History**: View a log of completed tasks with timestamps for reflection and tracking.
-- 📱 **Responsive Design**: Enjoy a user-friendly experience on any device.